DoD-Platform-One/bigbang/docs/understanding-bigbang/concepts/git-ops-engine.md

 ### Big Bang and Flux

-Big Bang is composed of several Open Source and licensed products.
+Big Bang is composed of Open Source and licensed products.
 [Helm](https://helm.sh/), as a member of the [CNCF](https://www.cncf.io/), is the de facto standard for packaging applications for Kubernetes.
 As a result, several vendors support the release of their product **as helm charts** and have built their packaging and lifecycle management to expect to be the engine for driving that management.
 As a result, Big Bang has adopted Helm as its internal deployment framework for Big Bang packages and requires Helm to be treated as a first class citizen.

-The Flux2 Engine has native Helm support, meaning the controller deployed as part of "Flux 2" leverages the same Helm code as the CLI.
+The Flux 2 Engine has native Helm support, meaning the controller deployed as part of "Flux 2" leverages the same Helm code as the CLI.

 ### Limitations of Argo